ruk91/ruk91/README.md

 - 👋 Hi, I’m Sajith Wijerathne
-- 👀 I’m interested in coding with music, cycling, swimming.
+- 👀 I’m interested in coding with music.
 - 🌱 I’m currently learning TDD.
 - 💞️ I’m looking to collaborate on something new.
 - 📫 How to reach me sajithkasn@gmail.com